 By Verónica Boix Mansilla

-Our learning arc for understanding migration responds to the third question in our framework, “How can we best engage with the topic of migration across the curriculum?” and is centered on the belief that the goal of teaching about migration is not a matter of simply remembering information.
+Our learning arc for understanding migration responds to the third question in our framework, “How should we teach about migration ?” and is centered on the belief that the goal of teaching about migration is not a matter of simply remembering information.
 Instead, it entails having the capacity to reason one’s way through and respond to a situation, a media report, a new refugee crisis, feeling-oriented enough to advance possible explanations, interpret or contextualize perspectives, and compare present developments with past ones.
-To engage migration in this way educators will need to deepen their own understanding and continuously explore of key questions about migration and ways to treat this complex topic in accessible ways across disciplines and age groups.
+To engage migration in this way educators will need to deepen their own understanding and continuously explore key questions about migration and ways to treat this complex topic in accessible ways across disciplines and age groups.

 We believe the study of migration raises fundamental questions about our shared human experience: Who are we?
 Where do we come from?
 Why do people leave their homes?
 What is the meaning of borders?
 Who is responsible for the people who straddle more than one nation?
 What is my responsibility in constructing welcoming and inclusive societies?